 Storms are as unpredictable as, well, the weather.
+Driving safely is our best defence.

 They come along, often out of the blue, and disrupt everything in their path.
 Transport becomes a nightmare, infrastructure gets damaged, garden flower arrangements are ruined and plans are put on hold.